Billy Dee Williams: 1971–1989: Film stardom and acclaim

-1980–present
+In 1972, he starred as Billie Holiday's husband Louis McKay in Motown Productions' Academy Award-nominated Holiday biopic Lady Sings the Blues acting opposite Diana Ross as the titular character.
+Through his portrayal he became "a full-fledged sex symbol, and was dubbed by The New York Times as the black Clark Gable.'"
+Williams later stated, "I wanted to be known as one of the best actors of my generation, period, but the opportunities weren’t the same for me as they were for Gable, and I was frustrated."
+Motown paired the two of them again three years later in the successful follow-up project Mahogany.
+Williams returned to Broadway in the 1976 production, I Have a Dream, which was directed by Robert Greenwald.
+Williams portrayed civil rights leader Martin Luther King Jr. In 1977, he played the eponymous lead role in Scott Joplin, biopic of musician's life, featuring many of his ragtime pieces in the soundtrack, including an epic piano duel in the early opening scenes.
 Williams was cast as Lando Calrissian in The Empire Strikes Back (1980), becoming the first African-American actor with a role in the Star Wars series.
-J. J. Abrams, who would direct Williams in the ninth installment film in 2019, noted, "Lando was always written as a complex, contradictory, nuanced character.
-And Billy Dee played him to suave perfection, ...
-It wasn't just that people of color were seeing themselves represented; they were seeing themselves represented in a rich, wonderful, intriguing way."
 He would reprise the role in Return of the Jedi (1983).
-Between the latter two films, he starred alongside Sylvester Stallone as a cop in the thriller Nighthawks (1981).
-The charm of his role as Lando Calrissian proved to be popular with audiences.
-Williams has voiced the character in the 2002 video game Jedi Knight II: Jedi Outcast, the audio dramatization of Dark Empire, the National Public Radio adaptation of The Empire Strikes Back, two productions for the Star Wars: Battlefront series, The Lego Movie, and in two episodes of the animated TV series Star Wars Rebels.
-Some fans were disappointed with Calrissian's absence from the first film in the Star Wars sequel trilogy, The Force Awakens, but in July 2018 it was announced that he would reprise his role in The Rise of Skywalker (2019), marking one of the longest intervals between onscreen portrayals of a character by the same actor in American film history.
+Williams voiced the character in the audio drama adaption of The Empire Strikes Back (1983).

+Between the two Star Wars films, he starred alongside Sylvester Stallone as a cop in the thriller Nighthawks (1981).
+Williams returned to Broadway in the August Wilson play Fences, as a replacement for James Earl Jones in the role of Troy Maxson in 1988.
 Williams co-starred in 1989's Batman as district attorney Harvey Dent, a role that was planned to develop into Dent's alter-ego, the villain Two-Face, in sequels.
-However, that never came to pass; he was set to reprise the role in the sequel Batman Returns, but his character was deleted and replaced with villain Max Shreck.
+He was set to reprise the role in the sequel Batman Returns, but his character was deleted and replaced with villain Max Shreck.
 When Joel Schumacher stepped in to direct Batman Forever, where Two-Face was to be a secondary villain, Schumacher decided to hire Tommy Lee Jones for the role.
 There was a rumor that Schumacher had to pay Williams a fee in order to hire Jones, but Williams said that it was not true: "You only get paid if you do the movie.
 I had a two-picture deal with Star Wars.
 They paid me for that, but I only had a one picture deal for Batman."
 Williams eventually voiced Two-Face in the 2017 film The Lego Batman Movie.